Powerlifting

-Powerlifting is a strength sport that consists of three attempts at maximal weight on three lifts: squat, bench press, and deadlift.
+Powerlifting is a competitive strength sport that consists of three attempts at maximal weight on three lifts: squat, bench press, and deadlift.
 As in the sport of Olympic weightlifting, it involves the athlete attempting a maximal weight single-lift effort of a barbell loaded with weight plates.
 Powerlifting evolved from a sport known as "odd lifts", which followed the same three-attempt format but used a wider variety of events, akin to strongman competition.
 Eventually, odd lifts became standardized to the current three.

-In competition, lifts may be performed equipped or un-equipped (typically referred to as 'classic' or 'raw' lifting in the IPF specifically).
+In competition, lifts may be performed equipped or unequipped (typically referred to as 'classic' or 'raw' lifting in the IPF specifically).
 Equipment in this context refers to a supportive bench shirt or squat/deadlift suit or briefs.
-In some federations, knee wraps are permitted in the equipped but not un-equipped division; in others, they may be used in both equipped and un-equipped lifting.
-Weight belts, knee sleeves, wrist wraps, and special footwear may also be used, but are not considered when distinguishing equipped from un-equipped lifting.
+In some federations, knee wraps are permitted in the equipped but not unequipped division; in others, they may be used in both equipped and unequipped lifting.
+Weightlifting belts, knee sleeves, wrist wraps, and special footwear may also be used, but are not considered when distinguishing equipped from unequipped lifting.

 Competitions take place across the world.
 Powerlifting has been a Paralympic sport (bench press only) since 1984 and, under the IPF, is also a World Games sport.
 Local, national and international competitions have also been sanctioned by other federations operating independently of the IPF.

 History

 Early history

-The roots of powerlifting are found in traditions of strength training stretching back as far as ancient Greek and ancient Persian times.
+The roots of powerlifting are found in traditions of strength training stretching back as far as the ancient Mayan civilizations and ancient Persian times.
 The idea of powerlifting originated in ancient Greece, as men lifted stones to prove their strength and manhood.
-Weightlifting has been an official sport in the Olympic Games since 1896.
 The modern sport originated in the United Kingdom and the United States in the 1950s.
 Previously, the weightlifting governing bodies in both countries had recognized various "odd lifts" for competition and record purposes.
 During the 1950s, Olympic weightlifting declined in the United States, while strength sports gained many new followers.
 People did not like the Olympic lifts Clean and Press, Snatch and Clean and Jerk.
 In 1958, the National Weightlifting Committee of the Amateur Athletic Union (AAU) decided to begin recognizing records for odd lifts.
-A national championship was tentatively scheduled for 1959, but never happened.
-The first genuine national "meet" was held in September 1964 under the auspices of the York Barbell Company.
-Ironically, York Barbell owner Bob Hoffman had been a longtime adversary of the sport, but his company was now making powerlifting equipment to make up for the sales it had lost on Olympic equipment.
+The first national competition was held in September 1964 under the auspices of the York Barbell Company.
+York Barbell owner Bob Hoffman had been a longtime adversary of the sport, but his company was now making powerlifting equipment to make up for the sales it had lost on Olympic equipment.

-In 1964, some powerlifting categories were added to the Tokyo Paralympic Games for men with spinal cord injuries.
-More categories of lifting were added as time went by.
-In the 2000 Paralympic Games in Sydney, women were finally invited to participate in powerlifting.
-Finally, both men and women were allowed to compete in all 10 weight classes of powerlifting.